Chinese destroyer Nanchang (101): Construction and career

 Nanchang is the lead ship of the class and laid down in December 2014 at the Jiangnan Shipyard in Shanghai.
-She made her first public appearance preceding commissioning was during the PLAN's 70th anniversary parade on 23 April 2019.
+She made her first public appearance preceding commissioning during the PLAN's 70th anniversary parade on 23 April 2019.
 When launched, Nanchang was among the largest post-Second World War warships launched in East Asia.
 She was commissioned on 12 January 2020.